ImageVisioner/InfraredNUC/README.md

+# Update
+2025.04.10
+Our manuscript has been accepted and is online in advance, although it is not a fully proofed version.
+We will release the dataset and evaluation metric code in the near future.

 # Infrared_NUC
 A non-uniform correction framework for Single-frame  infrared images

-Infrared_NUC code  ,Submitted to IEEE Sensors Journal (Major Revised)
+Infrared_NUC code  ,Submitted to IEEE Sensors Journal (accepted)

 We will publicly disclose all code and resources after the paper is accepted.
 Thank you for your attention.